When to seek depression treatment

-Everyone occasionally feels blue or sad, but these feelings are usually fleeting and pass within a couple of days.
+Everyone occasionally feels depressed, but these feelings are usually fleeting and pass within a couple of days.

 - Feelings of helplessness and hopelessness: A bleak outlook that nothing will ever get better and there’s nothing you can do to improve your situation.